malramsay64/phd-thesis/04_Machine_Learning/clustering.md

-The Uniform Manifold Approximation and Projection (UMAP) is a technique for dimension reduction with a theoretical foundation in Riemann Geometry and algebraic topology. [@McInnes2018] The UMAP algorithm finds the nearest neighbours of every point in the input space, using these neighbours to build a topological representation of the dataset.
+The Uniform Manifold Approximation and Projection (UMAP) is a technique for dimension reduction with a theoretical foundation in Riemann Geometry and algebraic topology. [@McInnes2018] The UMAP algorithm finds the nearest neighbours of every point in the input feature space, using these neighbours to build a topological representation of the dataset.
-This topological structure can then be projected onto a lower dimensional plane, where the chosen representation minimises the difference between the topology of the high and low dimensional representations.
+This topological structure can be projected onto a lower dimensional plane.
+The UMAP algorithm performs an optimisation such that the chosen representation minimises the difference between the topology of the high and low dimensional representations.
-This algorithm results in a low dimensional representation that has the same local structures as the original high dimensional data, The UMAP dimensionality reduction of @Fig:dim_reduction_UMAP of the relative angles shows a distinct separation between the liquid state and all the crystal states.
+The UMAP algorithm gives a low dimensional representation that contains the same local structural elements as the original high dimensional data.
+The UMAP dimensionality reduction of the 6D feature space (@fig:dim_reduction_UMAP) shows a distinct separation between the liquid state and all the crystal states.
-This firstly indicates that UMAP is a useful tool for the visualisation of these datasets, and additionally that separation of each of the crystals is possible using an clustering algorithm.
+This firstly indicates that UMAP is a useful tool for the visualisation of these datasets, and additionally that separation of each of the crystals is possible using a clustering algorithm.

 ![Dimensionality reduction of the trimer dataset using Uniform Manifold Approximation and Projection.
 Classes are assigned using the known state of each local environment.